 The goal of the pathology residency is to prepare physicians to practice in the broad field of pathology and laboratory medicine, utilizing a combination of practical and didactic experiences.
 Exposure to new and developing technologies in pathology (e.g. medical informatics, molecular and genetic pathology), focused subspecialty training, and graduated responsibility for patient care are integral to the program.

 Fitting the broad scope of the modern practice of pathology, a number of distinct tracks are offered.
 We offer 4-year AP/CP, 3-year AP-only, 3-year CP-only, and a 2-year AP/NP.
 Most residents opt for the traditional four-year AP/CP program.
+In addition, we also offer a physician-scientist track in experimental pathology.
 This is optimal for those interested in either academic or community hospital pathology.
 The three-year tracks are for those interested in subspecialty or investigative pathology (either anatomic pathology or laboratory medicine).
 The AP/NP track is linked with our ACGME-accredited neuropathology fellowship.
 An academic track in any of the three or four year programs can include up to six months of laboratory research.